The Board of IXICO plc has adopted the Quoted Companies Alliance Corporate Governance Code (Code).

 The Board is chaired by Charles Spicer who, together with John Bradshaw and Mark Warne, is considered to be independent of the Executive Directors and free from any relationship which could materially affect the exercise of their independent judgement.
 Non-Executive Directors receive a fee for their services.

-The Board meets regularly and at least four times in each financial year for formal board meetings.
+The Board meets formally (either face to face or via videoconference) not fewer than four times per year in addition to the annual strategy day.
 The Board has agreed terms that are reserved for its consideration including the Group’s strategy, budgets, financial reporting, and internal controls, together with the monitoring of the progress to achieve its goals.

-The Board has established Audit and Remuneration Committees with agreed terms of reference which set out the delegated duties and responsibilities.
+The Board has established Audit, Remuneration and Share Transaction Committees with agreed terms of reference which set out the delegated duties and responsibilities.